-"Email Settings" can be found near "Other Settings."
-You can enter up to six email recipients to receive reports and alarms.
+õEmail Settingsö can be found near õOther Settings.ö You can enter up to six email recipients to receive reports and alarms.
 All reports are sent at the same time.
 You can receive alarms and reports on your smart phone.
 The reports will be more useful and readable if received on a computer.
 It is important that the GXP is connected to a router so that it can acquire an IP address.
-The IP address can be viewed in the "Configuration Report".
+The IP address can be viewed in the õConfiguration Reportö.
+The email capability requires an x.xxxE version and can not be used with WashGear, WashCard or SitePRO.

 The email settings can be protected from edit and/or viewing by using a PIN.
-This is found in "Other Settings".
+This is found in õOther Settingsö.